Germán Efromovich: Biography

 The oil sector laid the groundwork for what would become Synergy Group.
-To build his oil and aviation empire Efromovich bought Avianca, Colombia's national airline, in 2004, for US$64m, plus the assumption of US$ 220 million in debt and leasing liabilities.
+To build his oil and aviation empire Efromovich bought Avianca, Colombia's national airline, in 2004, for US$64m, plus the assumption of US$220 million in debt and leasing liabilities.
 Initially performing only nondestructive testing for the Brazilian-government-run oil company, Petrobras, Efromovich developed more business to the point of building and leasing oil rigs.
 His other businesses include power plants, shipyards and products for the medical industry.

 After the sinking of one of these oil rigs in the South Atlantic, off the Brazilian coast, legal disputes with insurance companies and with Petrobras, Germán Efromovich began investing in aviation.
 This was by pure chance, because a customer, who could not pay cash in a business deal, gave him two of his aircraft.
 This was the beginning of an air taxi company.
 The Efromovich brothers called it OceanAir and started to transport staff between the oil exploration site in Macaé and Rio de Janeiro.
 OceanAir, 2010 renamed Avianca Brazil, was launched in 1998 and six years later he purchased the Colombian legacy airline Avianca from Julio Mario Santo Domingo.
 As a result of his major investments in Colombia's economic and social development, Efromovich was officially made an honorary Colombian citizen in 2005 by the Colombian government.

 He has control or shares in his own Synergy Group, based in Rio de Janeiro, which in 1998 was offering maintenance services for oil operations in Brazil.
 In late 2004, Efromovich's company agreed to buy a controlling stake in Avianca, which at the time was under the protection of Chapter 11 bankruptcy proceedings.
 Synergy Group subsequently acquired the remainder of Avianca in 2005.

 In February 2010, Avianca and TACA merged to AviancaTaca.
 The TACA Group encompassed TACA Airlines and their participation in Lacsa, Aviateca, Sansa Airlines, La Costeña, Aeroperlas and Isleña Airlines.
 Avianca includes: Avianca, Tampa Cargo and the recently incorporated AeroGal from Ecuador.
 The combined Avianca and Taca is now the second-largest airline in the region in terms of revenue, behind Chilean-Brazilian's LATAM Airlines Group.
-All these airlines are controlled by Synergy Aerospace Corp. based in Bogota, a subsidiarity of Synergy Group.
+All these airlines are controlled by Synergy Aerospace Corp. based in Bogotá, a subsidiarity of Synergy Group.